 Exactly how and why psoriasis increases heart risks remains unclear, but scientists think the condition’s chronic inflammation is more than skin deep: It may lessen the body’s ability to regulate blood sugar and cholesterol levels and affect the function of the blood vessels’ inner lining.

 The connection between diabetes and heart disease has been well established.
-The American College of Cardiology and the American Heart Association recommend that people over 40 who have type 2 diabetes but have no coronary heart disease symptoms undergo a coronary artery calcium (CAC) scan to assess their cardiovascular risk.
+The American College of Cardiology and the American Heart Association say that for people over 40 who have type 2 diabetes and are judged to be at intermediate cardiovascular risk, a coronary artery calcium (CAC) scan is a "reasonable" option to further assess their risk.
 The CAC screening measures calcium in the arteries, which can indicate atherosclerosis that could trigger a heart attack.